Course level: "Graduate"

 Purchase of LabPaq® Hands-on Lab Kits are required for this course.

 Please Note: Attendance and participation are mandatory in all University courses, and specific requirements may differ by course.
 If attendance requirements are not met, a student may be removed from the course.
 Please review the Course Attendance Policy in the Catalog for more information.

-While widely available, not all programs are available in all locations or in both online and on-campus formats.
-Please check with a University Enrollment Representative.
+University of Phoenix reserves the right to modify courses.
+While widely available, not all courses are available in all locations or in both online and on-campus formats.
+Please check with an enrollment representative.